Rohith-SVS/Digital_VLSI_SoC_Design_and_Planning/README.md

 merged_unpadded.lef  picorv32a.floorplan.def  picorv32a.floorplan.def.png
 ```

-- The results of the floorplan will be recorded as follows:
+- The results of the floorplan will be recorded as follows:<br><br>
 ![image](https://github.com/Rohith-SVS/Digital_VLSI_SoC_Design_and_Planning/assets/167219715/eb09c3c4-787d-4b66-a1a6-c1f9abd8cd6e)

 <br>